-When the den JD was a Den Chief for crossed over to Boy Scouts, they presented him with a hiking stick they had all burned their names on.
+When the den JD was a Den Chief for crossed over to Scouts BSA, they presented him with a hiking stick they had all burned their names on.
 It is still one of his favorite Scouting mementos.

 Hiking Stick Project